AshleyCoder3/web-45-node-api2-project-AshleyCoder3/README.md

   - return the following JSON: `{ message: "There was an error while saving the post to the database" }`.

 #### 4 [PUT] /api/posts/:id
+- `update()`: accepts two arguments, the first is the `id` of the post to update and the second is an object with the `changes` to apply.
+It returns a promise that resolves to the count of updated records.
+If the count is 1 it means the record was updated correctly.

 - If the _post_ with the specified `id` is not found: